bbc/news-apps-coding-challenge/README.md

-# BBC News Apps (iOS) Coding Challenge
+# BBC News Apps (iOS/Android) Coding Challenge

 ## Introduction
-You have been asked to kick off a new native iOS news app, initially consisting of two screens
+You have been asked to kick off a new native news app, initially consisting of two screens
 - The first screen will simply display a list of the headlines (fetched from a server - see below) and the last updated date
 - When the user taps on a headline, the application then shows a second screen containing the headline and the last updated date again, as well as the introductory paragraph